Ever wanted to include a screenshot in your email?

 There are of course many other ways to create and insert a screenshot.
 Some of my favorites are;

-Windows Vista and Windows 7 for instance have the Snipping Tool which was also available in the Windows XP Tablet PC Experience Pack.
+Windows Vista, Windows 7 and Windows 8 for instance have the Snipping Tool which was also available in the Windows XP Tablet PC Experience Pack.
 Aside from a Full Screen and (active) Window screenshot option, it also offers to create a screen clipping and even a free hand selection.
 The Snipping Tool also contains a basic editor with, amongst others, the option to annotate it and send it as an email.